-The court, however, dismissed, with the ability to replead, Plaintiffs' claims against DeviantArt and Midjourney to proceed, rejecting in their current form the three theories Plaintiffs put forward regarding direct infringement against these defendants.
+The court, however, dismissed, with the ability to replead, plaintiffs' claims against DeviantArt and Midjourney rejecting the three theories plaintiffs put forward regarding direct infringement against these defendants.

-First, Plaintiffs asserted that by distributing Stable Diffusion, DeviantArt and Midjourney were directly infringing plaintiffs' copyrights.
-However, that claim is premised, at least in part, on Plaintiffs' assertion that Stable Diffusion uses compressed copies of the registered "training images."
+First, plaintiffs asserted that by distributing Stable Diffusion, DeviantArt and Midjourney were directly infringing plaintiffs' copyrights.
+However, that claim is premised, at least in part, on plaintiffs' assertion that Stable Diffusion uses compressed copies of the registered "training images."

 In other words, the court was asking whether, by licensing Stable Diffusion and integrating that software into their own products, these downstream defendants had an unauthorized copy of a registered work, which could be the predicate "copying" for a copyright claim, mentioned above.
-Since it was unclear whether there were physical copies of the specific copyrighted images at issue within Stable Diffusion or whether Plaintiffs' theory was based on an algorithm's ability to "reconstruct" registered training images, the court requested clarity on this theory (and expressed some skepticism of the latter position).
+Since it was unclear whether there were physical copies of the specific copyrighted images at issue within Stable Diffusion or whether plaintiffs' theory was based on an algorithm's ability to "reconstruct" registered training images, the court requested clarity on this theory (and expressed some skepticism of the latter position).